gjtorikian/repository-sync/README.md

 ### Deploy

-First, deploy this code to Heroku
-Alternatively, use docker-compose (the app will listen on port `4567`):
+First, deploy this code to Heroku.
+Alternatively, use `docker-compose` (the app will listen on port `4567`):

 ```bash
 docker-compose build